ossrs/srs-rn/README.md

 You can also use other WHEP player to view the steam.

+> Note: For WHEP player, the application requires permission `NSCameraUsageDescription` and `NSMicrophoneUsageDescription`.

 ## Usage: WHEPPlayer for iOS

 Make sure you have completed the [React Native - Setting up the development environment](https://reactnative.dev/docs/environment-setup?guide=native)